hoseindamavandi/Python-Course/README.md

 - **Diamond**: crate a Diamond by *
 - **Rock Paper Scissors**: Rock Paper Scissors Game
 - **clock calculator**: calculator for Time

+## Assignment09
+- **Deduction calculator Classical**: a classical program for sum of two deduction - subtraction of two deduction - Multiplication of two deduction - division of two deduction

+---

+- **clock calculator Classical**: a classical program for calculator for Time